 In the next post we will talk about the skills that designers need to become both business-savvy analysts and synthesisers.

 As I mentioned in the beginning of this post, myself and my colleague Edmund Azigi are designing a Design Strategist Multiplier program per request of Scott Lietzke, our VP of Design at SAP SuccessFactors.

 Such program is be practice-based, accompanied with a series of seminars, corresponding required reading and reflective practice journaling to create the opportunities for people to grow.

-In the next post, I will talk more about the required reading for each of the skills, and what kinds of activities you could experiment to nurture design strategists.
+In the next post, I will talk more about the required reading for each of the skills (namely: thought leadership, stakeholder analysis and management, facilitating decision making and project management), and what kinds of activities you could experiment to nurture design strategists.

 Brown, T., & Katz, B. (2009).
 Change by design: how design thinking transforms organizations and inspires innovation.
 [New York]: Harper Business

 Cagan, M. (2017).
 Inspired: How to create tech products customers love (2nd ed.).
 Nashville, TN: John Wiley & Sons.

 Calabretta, G., Gemser G., Karpen, I., (2016) “Strategic Design: 8 Essential Practices Every Strategic Designer Must Master“, 240 pages, BIS Publishers; 1st edition (22 Nov.
 2016)